tinacms/tina.io/content/docs/tina-cloud/using-app.md

 ---
 title: Using an app
+last_edited: '2021-11-14T08:02:51.297Z'
 ---
 Once you've created an app within the **Tina Cloud Dashboard** it's ready to be used within your site.
-By doing so, your app's editors will be able to save content to your app's repository, right from your sire.
+By doing so, your app's editors will be able to save content to your app's repository, right from your site.

 ## Switching <TinaCMS> to production mode.